 - EVA Air has suspended the transportation of live birds.

-- Transport of snub nose dogs, such as boxers, pugs, bulldogs and Pekinese, in hot season is not recommended.
+- Transport of snub nose dogs and cats (boxer, pug, bulldog, Pekinese, Himalayan and Persian etc.) in hot season is not recommended.
 These animals have difficulty in maintaining a normal body temperature in hot weather.
 Research has shown that brachycephalic animals (snub-nosed, short snout or flat face) are very sensitive to the changes of temperature because of their snub noses.
 They have high potential risk of breathing trouble during air transportation, causing negative health impact to the animals.
-As a result, the following brachycephalic animals, including dogs and cats, will not be accepted for carriage from May 1 to Oct 31.
-However, traveling to/via/from Southeast Asia are prohibited throughtout a year.
+As a result, the following brachycephalic dog/cat breeds and any “mix” of will not be accepted for carriage from May 1st to Oct 31st at Northern Hemisphere points and from Oct 1st to Mar 31st at Southern Hemisphere points.
+However, traveling to/via/from Southeast Asia are prohibited throughout a year.

 Dogue de Bordeaux